Pippa Middleton weds millionaire financier James Matthews

 - Pippa Middleton, the Duchess of Cambridge's sister, weds James Matthews on Saturday

-- She gained fame six years ago during her sister Kate's royal wedding to Prince William
+- She gained fame six years ago when her sister Catherine married Prince William

-(CNN)Royalty and celebrities gathered Saturday to watch as Philippa Charlotte "Pippa" Middleton, the younger sister of Catherine, the Duchess of Cambridge, married millionaire hedge fund manager, James Matthews, in Englefield, England.
+(CNN)Royalty and celebrities gathered Saturday to watch as Philippa Charlotte "Pippa" Middleton, the younger sister of Catherine, the Duchess of Cambridge, married millionaire hedge fund manager James Matthews in Englefield, England.

 Middleton arrived with her father in an open-top vintage car shortly before rain started to fall, UK's Press Association reported.
 Once at the picturesque St. Mark's Church, father and daughter enjoyed a quiet moment before walking in.

-The rain stayed away for most of the morning as guests streamed into the 12th-century church.
-The ceremony took place just a few miles from the Middleton estate, where the marquee reception will be held.
+Heavy rain stayed away for most of the morning as guests streamed into the 12th-century church.
+A downpour erupted minutes after the ceremony started and ended just seconds before the 45-minute ceremony concluded.

+The ceremony took place just a few miles from the Middleton estate, where the marquee reception was held.
 Classic cars also brought page boys and bridesmaids from Middletons' home minutes before the bride's arrival, the PA reported.

-Prince William, Duke of Cambridge and Prince Harry were seen walking around the church shortly before the ceremony.
-However, Prince Harry's girlfriend, actress Meghan Markle, did not accompany him.
-If Markle attends, it would be the couple's highest-profile outing to date.
+Prince William, Duke of Cambridge, and Prince Harry were seen walking around the church shortly before the ceremony.
+However, Prince Harry's girlfriend, actress Meghan Markle, did not accompany him to the ceremony.
+It was rumored she might join him for the reception; if Markle attended, it would be the couple's highest-profile outing to date.

 Catherine, wearing a light pink dress with a deep V-neck and matching fascinator, was seen outside the church attending to her two small children.
+She straightened Pippa's gown before the bride entered the church, much as Pippa had done for her when she married Prince William.

+After the ceremony, Catherine walked beside the newlyweds as they followed page boys and flower girls out of the church.

 The dress and the spectacle

 Middleton's dress was handcrafted in London by fashion designer Giles Deacon, the PA reported.
 The bride also wore a bespoke veil designed by Stephen Jones and made from fine tulle with a dégradé of embroidered pearls.

-Middleton's ensemble also included a Maidenhair Fern tiara with matching hairpiece handmade by Robinson Pelham and Manolo Blahnik pumps in ivory satin with bespoke pearl detailing.
+Middleton's ensemble also included a Maidenhair Fern tiara with matching hairpiece handmade by Robinson Pelham and Manolo Blahnik pumps in ivory satin with bespoke pearl detailing, the PA reported.

-Center to the wedding was 3-year-old Prince George, who took on the role of page boy, and 2-year-old Princess Charlotte, who was a flower girl.
+Also in the limelight were 3-year-old Prince George, who took on the role of page boy, and 2-year-old Princess Charlotte, who was a flower girl.

 The Duchess of Cambridge had admitted she was a little worried about how her children would behave.
 She was "hopeful that they would be good, but you never know at that age," she reportedly told a guest recently at a Buckingham Palace garden party.

-The wedding reportedly was to be Scottish-themed, complete with whiskey and bagpipes, Daily Mail reports.
+The wedding reportedly was to be Scottish-themed, complete with whiskey and bagpipes, the Daily Mail reported.

 Rise to fame

-Middleton first grabbed the world's attention at the wedding of her sister in 2011 to Prince William.
+Middleton first grabbed the world's attention at the 2011 wedding of her sister to Prince William.

 As maid of honor, her eye-catching, sleek white gown made headlines.
 And her svelte figure turned her into a celebrity on social media.